robincoenen/Studio-Major/01_MET/readme.md

 #### Data parsing

-The following data was parsed from the MET-API:
+The following data was parsed from the MET-API.\
+It was written into a console and  downloaded via a function which was added into the chrome debugger (http://bgrins.github.io/devtools-snippets/#console-save)

     var currentID = objectData.objectID;
     var currentTitle = objectData.title;